fuenix86/nue-startpage/.github/README.md

 * Slap all of your bookmarks into a single js object
 * Bookmark groups
 * Keyboard shortcuts to each bookmark link (inspired by [tilde](https://github.com/xvvvyz/tilde))
-* 100% guaranteed to work with any screen/window size and not look broken, I swear.
+* 100% guaranteed to work with any screen/window size and not look broken, I swear
 * NO BLOATED FRAMEWORK!

 ## Installation